simplex-chat/simplexmq/protocol/overview-tjr.md

 ## Acknowledgements

-Efim Poberezkin contributed to the design and implementation of SimpleX Messaging Protocol and SimpleX Agent Protocol in 2019-2021.
+Efim Poberezkin contributed to the design and implementation of [SimpleX Messaging Protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md) and [SimpleX Agent Protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/agent-protocol.md) since 2019.

 Adam Langley's [Pond](https://github.com/agl/pond) inspired some of the recent improvements and the structure of this document.